multiscale/muscle3/docs/source/tutorial.rst

-The diffusion model being the macro-model, it will need to receive input for its state update from the micro-model, which it does by calling :meth:`.Instance.receive`.
+The diffusion model being the macro-model, it will need to receive input for its state update from the micro-model, which it does by calling :meth:`libmuscle.Instance.receive`.
 This receive is a bit special in that we are passing a default message.
 The default message is returned if this port is not connected.
 We are cleverly passing the message containing our current state, so that if this port is not connected, the model continues from its current state.
 Since MUSCLE 3 will simply ignore a send command on a disconnected port, this makes it possible to run the diffusion model without a micro-model attached.

 Of course, a sensible default value will not be available in all cases, but if there is one, using it like this is a good idea.